-Phnom Krom: A Guide to the Temple on the Hill
+Phnom Krom: The Temple on the Hill

-Approx. 12 km southwest of Siem Reap town.
+12 km Southwest of Siem Reap.

 The Phnom Krom Experience